As reported in the Providence Journal longtime Providence Bruin tough guy, and briefly a Boston Bruin, Bobby Robins has retired from hockey.

-The 33-year-old and UMass-Lowell hockey product only played 3 games this past season for the Boston Bruins in hopes that he may fill the enforcer and energy role left empty by the departing Shawn Thornton.
+The 33-year-old UMass-Lowell hockey product only played 3 games this past season for the Boston Bruins in hopes that he may fill the enforcer and energy role left empty by the departing Shawn Thornton.

-Robins got in a fight with Luke Schenn (pictured above) of the Philadelphia Flyers and was concussed.
-For a player who amassed 833 penalty minutes in the AHL over roughly 9 seasons getting in a fight was the norm.
+Robins got into a scrap with Luke Schenn (pictured above) of the Philadelphia Flyers and was concussed.
+For a player who had amassed 833 penalty minutes in the AHL over roughly 9 seasons getting in a fight was the norm.
 But after being stung by Schenn Robins admits in the Providence Journal article he knew he was concussed.
 And he was never the same.

-According to hockeyfights.com last season the NHL averaged 0.32 fights per game, only 26% of games had a single fight, only 45 games had more than one fight.
-If you just go back to the 2008-2009 season, the season before Savard was concussed, the NHL averaged 0.60 fights per game.
-41% of games had fights, and 173 games had multiple fights.
-Essentially fighting has been cut nearly in half in efforts to keep players safe.
+According to hockeyfights.com last season the NHL averaged 0.32 fights per game.
+Only 26% of games had a single fight and only 45 games had more than one fight.
+If you just go back to just the 2008-2009 season, the season before Savard was concussed, the NHL averaged 0.60 fights per game.
+41% of games had fights and 173 games had multiple fights.
+Essentially, fighting has been cut nearly in half since then in efforts to “keep players safe”.

-Bobby Robins made the right decision by stepping away from professional hockey before really jeopardizing his health.
-And as short as it was, he lived a dream of playing in the NHL by protecting his teammates admirably all those years.
-But as the league is making a transition to make players safer, players still have to identify when the risk is too great.
+I don’t personally know the badass Bobby Robins but as a fan I’d say he made the right decision by stepping away from professional hockey now before really jeopardizing his health.
+And as short lived as it was, he lived the ultimate dream.
+He lived a dream of playing in the NHL made in part by protecting his teammates admirably all those years.
+But even as the league is making a transition to make players safer the players still have to identify when the risk is too great.
 That’s what Robins did.

 So it’s only fitting that a smart and beloved player like Bobby Robins would also lead the way in that thinking, putting his long-term health and family first.
 He certainly will be missed in the Providence and Boston organizations, and by us beer drinkers in the balcony.